jeffpar/pcjs.v1/blog/2014/09/30/README.md

-My (JavaScript) Coding Conventions
+PCjs Coding Conventions
 ---

-Here are some ramblings about my JavaScript coding conventions.
-This is not an attempt to convince anyone of anything, just an explanation of why things are they way they are.
+Some ramblings about the JavaScript coding conventions used for PCjs.
+This is not an attempt to convince anyone of anything, just an explanation of why things are the way they are.

 ### Tabs vs. Spaces